griddbnet/sql_llm_model/README.md

 For the filtered data set, the 10% test split was used for the evaluation which produced ROUGE metrics of rouge1: 0.9220341258369449, rouge2: 0.8328271928176021, rougeL: 0.9039756047111251, and rougeLsum: 0.9046684414637445.
 This compares well with the cssupport/t5-small-awesome-text-to-sql model.

-For the GridDB specific queries, the generated data set had ROUGE metrics of rouge1: 0.9220341258369449, rouge2: 0.8328271928176021, rougeL: 0.9039756047111251, rougeLsum: 0.9046684414637445.
+For the GridDB specific queries, the generated dataset had ROUGE metrics of rouge1: 0.9220341258369449, rouge2: 0.8328271928176021, rougeL: 0.9039756047111251, rougeLsum: 0.9046684414637445.
 Furthermore, the model was able to successfully generate queries that utilize GridDB Key-Container data model and where clauses from a variety of different calendar lengths.

 # Application Implementation

 There are many ways to integrate the LLM into an application.
 LLM inference could be performed on the edge on the user's device which would allow for greater scalability but also much higher end user system requirements.

-If the inference is performed on the server side, it can be bundled into the current application or as a seperate service that communicates with the current application.
+If the inference is performed on the server side, it can be bundled into the current application or as a separate service that communicates with the current application.
 This would allow inference to run on dedicated high performance instances and thus inference would have minimal impact on the existing application's performance.

 We will directly bundle the LLM into our application into the demo for simplicity's sake.